w1ne/agecal.net/content/posts/average-life/index.md

 ---
 title: "Lifespan of a human"
 date: 2023-10-09
-summary:"Life expectancy refers to the average number of years a person can expect to live based on their demographic factors.
+summary: "Life expectancy refers to the average number of years a person can expect to live based on their demographic factors.
 It is a statistical measure of longevity typically calculated from birth.
 Life expectancy accounts for average mortality risks across all ages."
 ---

 Introduction